416 Ilam Road, Fendalton, Christchurch 8052

 Many people think Osteopaths only treat backs!
-We find that sometimes patients don’t mention some of their aches and pains, because they think we don’t treat that area.
+Sometimes, patients don’t mention some of their aches and pains because they believe Osteopaths don’t treat that area.
 Jaw pain (commonly referred to as TMJ pain) is one such example.

 Anatomy of The Jaw